MichaelJendryke/Archsphere/README.md

 ### ArcMAP

-Save ArchSphere.tbx and archsphereGIS.py on your local drive and add the tbx file to your ArcToolbox.
+Save ArchSphere.tbx and archsphereGIS.py to your local drive and add the tbx file to your ArcToolbox.
 Double click the archsphere script to start the tool and set your parameters:

 1. Add your input shapefile